BPI Research Focus Areas

 In the current rapidly changing global era, decision makers in both private and public sectors need evidence-based thought leadership within and across spaces including competition, geopolitics, intellectual property, and international trade.
 Such scholarship, analysis, and discussion must dynamically adapt to actual and perceived developments, e.g. a proposed regulation in one country or agreement among states could impinge on one, two, three, or all of these topics in different ways.

-It is therefore necessary to study forces such as the above both discretely and via their intersections.
+It is therefore necessary to study forces such as the above both discretely and via their intersections, and to consider additional related topics as circumstances evolve, such as higher education management and policy (and economic and national implications) in a time of financial and programmatic challenges.

-For more information, please refer to the Projects section of the BPI website for more information.
+For more information, please refer to the Projects and Highlights sections of the BPI website.

 Berkeley Policy Institute (BPI), formerly BRG Institute, is an independent nonprofit corporation, and the views expressed in articles, papers, and other content on this website are those of the authors.